 Environmental Releases & Investigations

-Any spill or discharge of waste which may cause
+Any spill or discharge of liquid or solid (not gaseous) waste which may cause

 pollution of waters of the state must be reported immediately (NDAC